History

-The Fremont Centre Theatre (FCT) is a 75 seat 501 (c)(3) non-profit professional theatre located in an historic building in South Pasadena.
+The Fremont Centre Theatre (FCT) is a 501 (c)(3) non-profit professional theatre operating under

 Mission Statement: